 Fur trader.

-He was born about 1820 in the North-West, son of Thomas McMurray, a Chief Trader of the Hudson’s Bay Company.
-He received his education at the Red River Academy.
+Born in the North-West on 4 March 1824, son of Thomas McMurray, a Chief Trader of the Hudson’s Bay Company, he received his education at the Red River Academy.
 The HBC apprenticed him as Postmaster around 1837, and in 1866 he was appointed Chief Factor, subsequently becoming Chief Factor for the northern district.
-McMurray died suddenly at Winnipeg on 7 March 1877.
+He died suddenly at Winnipeg on 7 March 1877 and was buried in the St. John's Cathedral Cemetery.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.